tehniq3/multiplexedclock4b/README.md

 #define BTN2 A3   // pin for increase value + (A3---BTN2--GND)

-#define sound 6 // pin for control alarma -BUZZER---GND)
+#define sound 6 // pin for control alarma (BUZZER---GND)

 #define LDR A6  // pin for photoresistor (+5V---LDR---A6--10k---GND)